PARSIFAL: a toolkit for triple-GEM parametrized simulation: Tuning to experimental data

-A validation of the simulation was obtained with a different dataset in order not to bias the results.
-In the validation procedure also the magnetic field effect was taken into account, to further prove the potential of the simulation with PARSIFAL.
-The accordance between the experimental and simulated values for this new dataset is shown in Fig.~\ref{fig:tuning2}. \\ Figure~\ref{fig:tuning2} highlights that the tuning factor evaluated with one view and without magnetic field grants an optimal matching between experimental and simulated data also on both views and with magnetic field.
+The tuning parameters were obtained using a set of data collected without a magnetic field.
+To verify and validate the simulations, in order not to bias the results, they were tested on a different set of data, collected during the same testbeam, with the magnetic field switched on.
+The matching between the experimental and simulated values for this data is shown in Figure~\ref{fig:tuning2}.
+Figure~\ref{fig:tuning2} highlights that the tuning factor evaluated without magnetic field grants an optimal matching between experimental and simulated data also with magnetic field. \\